ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 Patch contributions can only be accepted through GitHub by creating a pull request from forked versions of our repositories.
 This allows us to review the contributions in a user friendly and reliable way, under public scrutiny.

-Please create separate patches for each concern; each patch should have a clear unity of purpose.
+Please create separate pull requests for each concern; each pull request should have a clear unity of purpose.
 In particular, separate code formatting and style changes from functional changes.
 This makes each patch’s true contribution clearer and therefore quicker and easier to review.

 #### Reporting and fixing bugs